-Hand, Foot and Mouth Disease (HFMD) is common with more serious outbreaks occurring occasionally.
-Outbreaks usually start in March or April and peak in May but can continue until August to October.
-It mostly affects children under the age of 10 years, but adult cases (particularly young adults) are not unusual.
+Hand, Foot and Mouth Disease (HFMD) is common with outbreaks that are more serious occurring occasionally.
+Outbreaks usually start in March or April and peak in May but can continue until October.
+It mostly affects children under 10, but adult cases are not unusual.

 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
-HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.
+HFMD spreads by direct contact with nose and throat discharges and faeces of infected people.

 - Take normal hygiene precautions including careful and frequent hand washing.

 Ministry of Health website for more information, including on disease prevention.

 There are special passenger screening arrangements for Middle East Respiratory Syndrome (MERS) at Changi Airport.

 If you arrive from an affected country (including Oman, Qatar, Saudi Arabia, UAE, Iran, and Jordan), you may be screened for symptoms of MERS.
 If you display symptoms of MERS, authorities make take you to hospital in Singapore for assessment.
 If authorities suspect MERS, you may be required to remain in hospital.